Nicolas-Reyland/Chaikin3D/README.md

 # Some explanations first

 This project supports more "exotic" polyhedron (a polyhedron is a polygon in space/3D) types.
-In fact, since we are going to change the polyhedron, raw data of the verticies isn't sufficient.
+In fact, since we are going to change the polyhedron, raw data of the vertices isn't sufficient.
 We need info about which edges are important, and which are not.
 For example, in a cube, the diagonal edges (to split the square into two triangles) are not _important_: their sole purpose is to bind two vertices together so that triangles can be drawn to the screen (will get clearer in a minute).
 That's why we need to distinguish *main* and *graphical* edges between our nodes (vertices).

 That is why the polyhedral approximation of meshes that were loaded from (typically) *.obj* files are not always as wanted.
 Sometimes, there is no way to know if an edge between two nodes is really a part of the mesh or if its only purpose is to form triangles (you can normally only draw triangles).
 There is no distinction between _main_ and _graphical_ edges between two nodes in those meshes :(